 We believe that the Holy Spirit awakens us to God's will and empowers us to live obedient lives.

-We believe God created human beings in Gods image.
+We believe God created humanity in Gods image.

-We believe that human beings can choose to accept or reject a relationship with God.
+We believe that we can choose to accept or reject a relationship with God.

 We believe that the church is the body of Christ, an extension of Christ’s life and ministry in the world today.

-We believe that the Bible is God’s Word.
+We believe that the Bible is God’s true word.